CSCIX65G/AtomicsExample/README.md

 # AtomicsExample

-Demonstration of the use of Swift-Atomics
+A description of this package.